-At any one time, we have around 15 undergraduate and graduate students working as volunteer shark research interns.
-Most students intern for the maximum length of time — 3 semesters — growing into experienced field scientists and leaders in educational outreach.
-After 3 semesters, many students opt to begin an independent project with SRC, delving deeper into a research topic of their choice.
+At any one time, we have several undergraduate and graduate students working as volunteer shark research interns.
+All interns work with SRC for a minimum of one academic year, growing into experienced field scientists and leaders in educational outreach.
 The responsibilities as a Shark Research Intern are ever-evolving as our Program expands.
 Currently, the primary duties include:

-- Attend scheduled shark research/outreach trips and participate actively on the boat (trips usually run every other weekend Friday-Sunday out of Key Biscayne, most interns are scheduled for about 4 trips per semester)
+- Attend scheduled shark research/outreach trips and participate actively on the boat (trips usually run every other weekend Friday-Sunday out of Key Biscayne, interns must be available for a minimum of 2 full days each month)

 - Write at least 1 Blog entry breaking down an ocean-related scientific publication for the general public (350 words)

 - Write at least 1 extended Blog entry about a marine conservation topic of choice (500–750 words)

 - Interns will also be evaluated according to a Performance Review Points System.
 This has been created to reward those who consistently go above and beyond in their work.